schism-dev/schism/docs/getting-started/grid-generation.md

 <figcaption>Operational range for time step for a given grid size.</figcaption>
 </figure>

 The gridgen process for SCHISM therefore starts with a range of time step for your application, We found the following ranges work for field applications: 100-400s step for barotropic applications, and 100-200s for baroclinic applications.
-Eqn. $\ref{eq02}$ is then used to calculate the coarsest grid size at each depth (in anticipation of the smallest possible $\Delta t = 100s$).
+Eqn. $\ref{eq02}$ is then used to calculate the $coarsest$ grid size at each depth (in anticipation of the smallest possible $\Delta t = 100s$).
 Table [1](#table01) shows some examples.
 You can see that the inverse CFL restriction is not restrictive.

 <div id='table01'></div>
 **Table 1.
 Coarsest grid resolution at sample depths, assuming a ‘worse case’ scenario of $\Delta t=100s$.**